-The device contains a very versatile set of timers (T0, T1, T2).
+The COP888CF contains a very versatile set of timers (T0, T1, T2).
 All timers and associated autoreload/capture registers power up containing random data.

-Figure 6 shows a block diagram for the timers.
+Figure 7 shows a block diagram for the timers on the COP888CF.

 TIMER TO (IDLE TIMER)